AnyChart/docs.anychart.com/Maps/Move_and_Zoom.md

 ### Zoom

 You can control zoom using the {api:anychart.charts.Map#zoom}zoom(){api} method with a zoom factor as the method argument.
 If you add two more parameters - X- and Y-coordinates, the map will be zoomed to this certain point, unless the center point of the map will be considered as the target zooming point.
-In the next sample the 2x zoom is being performed when you click the button.
+In the next sample the 2x zoom is being performed when you click on the button.

 ```
 // Zoom map in 2 times.